linkedin-developers/linkedin-api-js-client/README.md

 ## Overview

 This library provides a thin JavaScript client for making requests to LinkedIn APIs, utilizing the [Axios](https://axios-http.com/docs/intro) HTTP client library and written in TypeScript.
-LinkedIn's APIs are built on the [Rest.li](https://linkedin.github.io/rest.li/) framework with additional LinkedIn-specific constraints, which results in a robust yet complex protocol that can be challening to implement correctly.
+LinkedIn's APIs are built on the [Rest.li](https://linkedin.github.io/rest.li/) framework with additional LinkedIn-specific constraints, which results in a robust yet complex protocol that can be challenging to implement correctly.

 This library helps reduce this complexity by formatting requests correctly, providing proper request headers, and providing interfaces to develop against for responses.
 The library also provides an auth client for inspecting, generating, and refreshing access tokens, along with other helpful utilities.

-This library is intended to be used within a NodeJS server application.
-API requests from browser environments are not supported for LinkedIn APIs due to CORS policy.
+This library is intended for use within a Node.js server application.
+API requests from browser environments are not supported by LinkedIn APIs due to the CORS policy.

 > :warning: This API client library is currently in beta and is subject to change.
 It may contain bugs, errors, or other issues that we are working to resolve.
 Use of this library is at your own risk.
 Please use caution when using it in production environments and be prepared for the possibility of unexpected behavior.
 We welcome any feedback or reports of issues that you may encounter while using this library.